Outlaws MC history

 What do law enforcement agencies say about them?

 They are one of the big four 1% M.C.s in the U.S., associated with many illegal and criminal activities.
-However, the MC denies many of the allegations saying that just because some members are criminals, it doesn’t mean that the whole organization is the same.
+However, the MC denies many of the allegations saying that just because some members are criminals, it doesn’t mean that the organization is a criminal organization as a whole.

 Criminal activities they are most associated with.